North Coast Water Board Program Priorities

 Overview and Purpose

 Flow and riparian protection work in the North Coast Region is supported by a Senior Water Resource Control Engineer acting as the region’s Flow and Riparian Specialist.
 The Specialist supports collaboration and coordination across programs and agencies to promote watershed recovery goals, particularly those related to instream flows and riparian shade.
-The purpose of the Specialist’s work is to support the development and implementation of regulatory and non-regulatory actions related to stream flow and riparian shade to support watershed health, mitigate the impacts of climate change, and restore and maintain beneficial uses of water in the North Coast Region.
+The purpose of the Specialist’s work is to support the development and implementation of regulatory and non-regulatory actions related to stream flow and temperature to support watershed health, mitigate the impacts of climate change, and restore and maintain beneficial uses of water in the North Coast Region.

 - Lead development of the Narrative Flow Objective for the North Coast Region (see Planning Program information for a description of this work).